 Contact Press / Media

-Head of GMP Development Unit
+Head of Cell and Molecular Biology Unit

 Fraunhofer Institute for Cell Therapy and Immunology